MojosBeans100/MS3-bike-hire/README.md

 * I wanted the battleship to be placed randomly on the game board, so for that functionality I imported the random library.

 # Limitations
-## Number of bikes available for hire
+### Number of bikes available for hire
 There had to be a limit to how many bikes which could be hired, therefore this was limited to 5 bikes per form.
 In the author's experience from running a similar business, generally larger bookings should be handled differently anyway.

+### Number of days available for hire
+Similarly, there is a maximum length of hire (10 days) and any hire longer than this can be dealt with manually with the shop owner.

 # Testing
 ## Functionality testing